IrishTechCommunity/irishtechcommunity.github.io/adminguide.md

 # There is an admin channel should you need to ask any questions.

+# How to become an Admin

+- Requests will be brought to all available admins
+- An Anonymous Vote will be made by the admins using something like (https://www.adoodle.org/index.php)
+- Admins are given a week to make a decision.
+- Unanimous votes for Admins will only be considered.
+- Admins decisions are final, however users can feel free to reapply at a later stage

 # What is expected of you as an admin
 - To respond within a reasonable time, once notifiied, to arbitrate on a breach of the Code of Conduct (this could include issuing warnings to users, banning users by disabling their accounts, removing inappropriate content etc).
 - To help maintain and foster a harassment-free environment for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.